CSho27/PowerUp/README.md

 ### Edit Roster
 ![image](https://user-images.githubusercontent.com/30477054/172524911-8df2b924-9ce2-4001-adf0-16336d94b10c.png)
+- The Edit Roster page lists all the teams on a roster and the players that comprise them.
+- All edits made to rosters are saved immediately.
+There is no saving necessary and there is no way to undo changes.
+- To edit the name of the roster, click the edit icon near the top of the screen by the roster name.
+(This name will not show up anywhere in the game, but the exported GameSave file will use this name

 - Select one of the 3 options on the home page to open a roster to edit
 - To edit a player, click the edit icon next to the player on the left